xchannn/Tracking-Nutritional-Intakes-Based-on-Reference-Daily-Intakes-/README.md

 # Tracking Nutritional Intakes Based on Reference Daily Intakes

-This project is designed to help users track their nutritional intake based on the recommended daily intakes (RDIs).
+This project is designed to help users track their Nutritional Intake Based on the Recommended Daily Intakes (RDIs).
 The system calculates and analyzes the nutrients consumed to help users maintain a balanced diet.

 ## Features :star2: